ecomfe/tempad-dev/README.md

 See [built-in plugins](./plugins/src) for more examples.

-You can also register the plugin into our [plugin registry file](https://github.com/ecomfe/tempad-dev/blob/main/plugins/available-plugins.json) so that your plugin can be installed by name directly.
-Come and [add your own awesome plugin](https://github.com/ecomfe/tempad-dev/edit/main/plugins/available-plugins.json)!

 > [!NOTE]
 > Plugin file must be a valid ES module and have the plugin object as the `default` export.